+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is pitched and clad in composite tiles with tiled ridges.
-There are flat felt roof coverings over the smaller projections.
-Access to the roof space is via a ceiling hatch within the master bedroom.
-The roof is of a traditional timber framed design.
+The main roof is pitched and clad with concrete tiles with a tiled ridge.
+There are several ceiling hatches to provide access to the main roof spaces.
+Accessible roof spaces are of timber frame design and incorporate close boarded sarking.
+Insulation material has been laid to ceiling joists.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater goods are of PVC manufacture.
+There are ogee style, UPVC gutters in place, which connect to round and box profile, UPVC downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The property is of traditional solid stonework construction, externally rendered with a paintwork finish.
-Later extensions appear to be of cavity blockwork construction, externally rendered.
+The main walls are of solid stone construction, externally pointed.
+The utility extension is consistent with being of solid brick construction, externally rendered.
+External insulation material has been applied to the main house and utility extension.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-Windows and external doors are of a uPVC framed design equipped with double glazed sealed units.
-External Decorations Visually inspected.
-There is a paintwork finish to external masonry and timbers.
-Conservatories and Porches Not applicable.
-Communal Areas Not applicable.
-Garages and Permanent Outbuildings Visually inspected.